Sicily is one of those incredible destinations where you can visit at any time of year.

 Despite spring being much cooler than summer, the UV rating is still extremely high compared to the UK and other parts of Europe.
-The rating is 7 in April, 8 in May and 9 in June, so bringing a high factor of sun cream and protective UV accessories such as sunglasses is essential.
-If you intend on hiking, sightseeing or spending a lot time outdoors, an umbrella or a lightweight waterproof may be needed for April.
+The rating is seven on April, 8 in May and 9 in June, so bringing a high factor of sun cream and protective UV accessories such as sunglasses is essential.
+If you intend on hiking, sightseeing or spending a lot of time outdoors, an umbrella or a lightweight waterproof may be needed for April.
 However, if it does happen to rain, it will unlikely last very long.

 July & August